Denis Türje: Family and monastery

 Denis (II) was born into the Szentgrót branch of the gens Türje from Zala County as the son of Denis I. In the old charters, the village of Türje, eponymous estate of the kindred, was first mentioned in 1234.
 In this time, the namesake kindred was the landowner of the village and the neighboring villages too.
 Formerly, historian János Karácsonyi incorrectly assumed that Denis II was the son of Gecse and made a difference between him and Denis, who served as master of the horse.

 One of his uncles was Joachim, the first known Count of Hermannstadt.
-His cousin was the influential prelate Philip and Thomas, progenitor of the Szentgróti family.
+His cousins were the influential prelate Philip and Thomas, progenitor of the Szentgróti family.
 Denis had no known descendants and died without male issue.
 A certain Denis the Bald from the same kindred is mentioned by a charter during a lawsuit from 1236.
 It is possible this family member is identical with the powerful baron (the Big-nosed).

 Prior to 1234, Denis Türje founded a Premonstratensian provostry in Türje dedicated to Blessed Virgin Mary.
 Belonging to the Diocese of Veszprém, he invited canons regular from the abbey of Csorna.
 Soon, the Türje Abbey became an important place of authentication.
 Denis' involvement in the foundation not entirely clear.
 According to a later, 18th-century tradition within the Order of Premonstratensians, the provostry was established in 1184, which was previously even announced by an epigraph on the wall of the monastery and attributed the foundation a certain comes Lampert.
 A non-authentic letter of donation in the name of Béla IV refers to 1241 or 1242 as date of the foundation by Denis.
 According to the Catalogus Ninivensis, which contains a list of Premonstratensian churches in present-day Hungary and Transylvania (Circaria Hungariae) in 1234, the Provostry of Türje was already stood.
 Pope Alexander IV referred to Denis Türje as founder and benefactor of the monastery in 1260.

 During and after the foundation, Denis handed over several landholdings of the Türje kindred to the newly erected monastery.
 For instance, in 1247, Denis donated the estates Barlabáshida (today a borough of Pakod), Vitenyéd (present-day Bagod), four portions, two mills and half of the river duty in Szentgrót to the provostry.
 He also granted the land Apatovec in Križevci County to the Premonstratensians in 1249.
 Some of his relatives followed his example with land donations.
 For instance, his sister (widow of a certain Ákos) handed over her estate in Batyk to the provostry in 1251.
 Following his death in 1255, some family members attempted to recover these estates citing that Denis donated those without their consent.
 The lawsuit lasted until 1322.